 Drunk driving rates are on the decline, but the problem—and danger—remains real.

-Drunk driving is still the number one cause of death on roadways, Mothers Against Drunk Driving says.
+According to Mothers Against Drunk Driving, drunk driving is still the number one cause of death on roadways.

 In 2018, there were more than 10,000 fatalities in motor vehicle crashes in which at least one driver was considered to be alcohol-impaired.
-This added up to nearly one-third of all traffic fatalities for the entire year.
+Drunk drivers were responsible for nearly one-third of all traffic fatalities for the entire year.

 The data also showed that:

-- Alcohol-impaired drivers 21 to 24 years of age had the highest percentage of drivers in fatal crashes (27%) when compared to other age groups.
+- Alcohol-impaired drivers 21 to 24 years of age had the highest percentage of fatal crashes (27%) when compared to other age groups.

 - The percentage of alcohol-impaired drivers in fatal crashes was highest for motorcycle riders (25%) as compared to drivers of cars or trucks.